pmem/pmem.github.io/_posts/2016-02-22-pm-emulation.md

 layout: post
 identifier: pmem_emulation
 ---
-Data allocated with NVML is put to the virtual memory address space, and concrete ranges are relying on result of `mmap(2)` operation performed on the user defined files.
+Data allocated with PMDK is put to the virtual memory address space, and concrete ranges are relying on result of `mmap(2)` operation performed on the user defined files.
-Such files can exist on any storage media, however data consistency assurance embedded within NVML requires frequent synchronisation of data that is being modified.
+Such files can exist on any storage media, however data consistency assurance embedded within PMDK requires frequent synchronisation of data that is being modified.
 Depending on platform capabilities, and underlying device where the files are, a different set of commands is used to facilitate synchronisation.
 It might be `msync(2)` for the regular hard drives, or combination of cache flushing instructions followed by memory fence instruction for the real persistent memory.

-Although application adaptation to NVML usage, and ability to operate on persistent memory might be done by relying on regular hard drive, it is not recommended due to the performance hit coming from `msync(2)` operation.
+Although application adaptation to PMDK usage, and ability to operate on persistent memory might be done by relying on regular hard drive, it is not recommended due to the performance hit coming from `msync(2)` operation.
 That is the reason to work either with the real equipment or emulated environment.
 Since persistent memory is not yet commonly available we do recommend setting up emulation system, that will speed up development, and testing of the application you are converting.
 In the following steps we shall cover how to setup such system.

 ### Hardware and system requirements